Alonso-del-Arte/chess/OpeningsAndDefenses.md

 1. Nf3

-Opponent might respond with the reversed Mexican defense
+Opponent might respond with the reversed Mexican defense or the black mustang defense.

 ### Kingside knight to rook's file: Amar opening